-- 6. Section 12 of the Health and Social Care Act gives each relevant local authority a new duty to take such steps as it considers appropriate to improve the health of people in their area. - 7.
+- 5. Section 12 of the Health and Social Care Act gives each relevant local authority a new duty to take such steps as it considers appropriate to improve the health of people in their area. - 6.
 The Public Health Service will provide a wide range of services in the key area of Public Health.
 This is a new service for Trafford and involves the transfer of substantial health improvement duties on the 1 April 2013 from the NHS.
-The role is to commission a range of mandatory and other public health services to people aged 5 and over in Trafford and services (appendix A) that are designed to: - Improve significantly the health and wellbeing of the people of Trafford - Carry out health protection functions - Reduce health inequalities across the borough - Ensure the provision of healthcare advice - 8.
+The role is to commission a range of mandatory and other public health services to people aged 5 and over in Trafford and services (appendix A) that are designed to: - Improve significantly the health and wellbeing of the people of Trafford - Carry out health protection functions - Reduce health inequalities across the borough - Ensure the provision of healthcare advice - 7.
 Work on the transfer of public health to the Council has been underway for some time.
 The Director of Public Health and his team will transfer to the Council on the 1st April.
-The public health grant allocation was announced in January in the sum of £10.171m to support public health related activity.
-The service will be hosted in the new Children, Families and Wellbeing Directorate - 9.
-The transfer will require some constitutional changes and the Council is asked to agree to the following: - The role and responsibilities of the Director of Public Health and the specific delegations to the post holder and their team that may be required in addition to general officer delegations that are already included in the constitution (appendix A). - Changes to the role and responsibilities and scheme of delegation arising from the merger of the Children and Young People's and Community Wellbeing Directorates. - Changes to the Delegations to the Corporate Director of Children, Families and Wellbeing to reflect a strategic overview of the local authority's public health responsibilities and statutory responsibilities around children's and adults services (appendix A). - Amendments that are required to the Constitution to reflect the position of Director of Public Health as a statutory senior post (appendix A). - 10.
-The Acting Director of Legal and Democratic Services will make the appropriate consequential amendments to the constitution arising from these changes.
+The public health grant allocation was announced in January to support public health related activity.
+This will be in the region of £10.2M.
+The service will be hosted in the new Children, Families and Wellbeing Directorate - 8.
+The transfer will require some constitutional changes and the Council is asked to agree to the following: - The role and responsibilities of the Director of Public Health and the specific delegations to the post holder and their team that may be required in addition to general officer delegations (appendix A). - Changes to the Delegations to the Corporate Director of Children, Families and Wellbeing to reflect a strategic overview of the local authority's public health responsibilities and statutory responsibilities around children's and adults services (appendix A).

+• Amendments that are required to the Constitution to reflect the position of Director of Public Health as a statutory senior post (appendix A).